A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: Motivating example and statistical models

 The variance terms in ${\boldsymbol \Phi}$ represent between-stage heterogeneity.
-Mind that in each stage of the CisCab trial we have two distinct and well designated populations.
+Mind that in each stage of the cisplatin-cabazitaxel trial we have two distinct and well designated populations.
 Consequently, between-stage heterogeneity and between-population heterogeneity cannot be disentangled.
-If our trial would involve multiple populations in each stage, we would need additional random-effects distributions to account for the between-population differences \cite{zheng2020robust,zheng2021bridging}.
-We define

-where HN($z$) denotes a half-normal distribution formed by truncating a $N(0,z^2)$ so it covers the interval $(0,\infty)$.
-A HN(0.5) puts 4.55\% probability for values of $\tau_1$ and $\tau_2$ greater than 1 (95\% credible interval (0.016, 1.121)), which allows for substantial between-stage heterogeneity in the main effects model parameters.
-Other viable choices of HN($z$) and the indication have been noted by \cite{zheng2020robust, roychoudhury2020bayesian}.
-This could serve as a weakly informative prior distribution: the values of $z_1$ and $z_2$ can be justified appropriately for the user's own case, with evidence suggesting the (dis)similarity of efficacy in such two patient populations.
+If our trial would involve multiple populations in each stage, we would need additional random-effects distributions to account for the between-population differences\cite{zheng2020robust,zheng2021bridging}.
+The values of \textbf{m}$_0$ and \textbf{R}$_0$ are selected so that they induce weakly informative prior distributions over the parameters in $\boldsymbol{\Psi}_2$.
+This Bayesian hierarchical random-effects model is completed by the following hyperpriors: where HN($z$) denotes a half-normal distribution formed by truncating a $N(0,z^2)$ so it covers the interval $(0,\infty)$.
+We select HN(0.5) anticipating for substantial between-stage heterogeneity in the main effects model parameters.
+Other viable choices of HN($z$) and the indication have been noted\cite{zheng2020robust, roychoudhury2020bayesian}.
+The value $z = 0.5$ serves as a weakly informative prior distribution, although the values of $z_1$ and $z_2$ can be justified appropriately for the user's own case, with evidence suggesting the similarity or dissimilarity of efficacy in such two patient populations.

-Mind that, in practice, specification of $w$ requires the input of subject-matter experts and needs to be fixed \emph{a priori}.
-The robust hierarchical model is fitted using Markov chain Monte Carlo using \texttt{R} \cite{r2019} and \texttt{JAGS} \cite{plummer2003jags}.
-We place weakly informative prior distributions over the model parameters for stage II.
-More precisely, let and set for the hyperparameters to implement the model.
-Overall, these weakly informative prior distributions translate into the median probability of efficacy estimates with 95\% credible intervals displayed in Table S1 in the supplementary material.
+The specification of $\omega$ requires, in practice, the input of subject-matter experts and needs to be fixed \emph{a priori}.
+We place weakly informative prior distributions over the dose-efficacy model parameters: For illustration purposes, we set to implement the model.
+Overall, the weakly informative prior distributions we select in this article translate into the median probability of efficacy estimates with 95\% credible intervals displayed in Table S1 of the supplementary material.

-The selection of the dose-efficacy model is strictly related to the type of compound that will be used in the phase I-II clinical trial.
-With cytotoxic agents the probability of efficacy will monotonically increase with the dose (i.e., a compound will have greater activity as the dose increases).
-Thus a model such the one defined in \eqref{eq_dose_efficacy_model} will be sufficient to capture the dose-efficacy relationship.
-However, with other type of compounds such as molecularly targeted therapies, more flexible modeling approaches may be needed to capture dose-efficacy relationships where the probability of efficacy may not increase with the dose.